emg110/algorand-qrcode/README.md

   --version     Show version number                                    [boolean]

 Examples:
-  qrcode "some text"                    Draw in terminal window qrcode -o out.png "some text"         Save as png image qrcode -d F00 -o out.png "some text"  Use red as foreground color
+    - Draw in terminal window:
+    qrcode -p 1000000 -b "Payment for coffee" -a 45 -n "This is a test transaction for QR code generator"
+    - Save as png image:
+    qrcode -o out.png -p 1000000 -b "Payment for coffee" -a 45 -n "This is a test transaction for QR code generator"
+    - Use red as foreground color: qrcode -d F00 -o out.png -p 1000000 -b "Payment for coffee" -a 45 -n "This is a test transaction for QR code generator"
 ```
 If not specified, output type is guessed from file extension.<br>
 Recognized extensions are `png`, `svg` and `txt`.